sunilkbishnoi/payjoy/README.md

 ## How Can I Deploy This Project?

-To deploy PayJoy:
+The project is currently deployed at [https://payjoy.vercel.app/](https://payjoy.vercel.app/) using Vercel.
+To deploy your own instance:

 1. Build the project locally:
    ```sh
    npm run build
    ```
-2. Host the output (from the `dist` folder) on a static hosting service like Netlify, Vercel, or GitHub Pages.
+2. Host the output (from the `dist` folder) on a static hosting service like Vercel, Netlify, or GitHub Pages.

-For more deployment options, refer to the documentation of your preferred hosting platform.

-## Can I Use a Custom Domain?

-Custom domains are not natively supported yet.
-For now, we recommend deploying to a service like Netlify and configuring your domain there.
-Check their docs for details: [Netlify Custom Domains](https://docs.netlify.com/domains-https/custom-domains/).

 ## Project Features